dhannn/auq-n/README.md

 Every instruction carries an explicit stress cost, reflecting its cognitive complexity.
 Programs must manage accumulated stress or face termination—much like developers must manage burnout in real-world scenarios.

 **Productivity Metrics**
-The runtime enforces minimum throughput requirements (2.5 instructions/second), ensuring programs maintain “acceptable” output levels.
+The runtime enforces minimum throughput requirements (2.5 instructions/second), ensuring programs maintain "acceptable" output levels.
 This creates a dual-constraint optimization problem unique to auq-n.

 **Temporal Realism**
 Instructions execute with realistic delays proportional to their complexity.
 A mul operation genuinely takes longer than print, reflecting the actual cognitive overhead of mathematical operations.